Adam Henry (American football)

-Adam Henry (born April 27, 1972) is an American football coach and former player who is the wide receivers coach for the Buffalo Bills of the National Football League (NFL).
-Henry has previously served as wide receivers coach for the Indiana Hoosiers, LSU, San Francisco 49ers, Cleveland Browns, Dallas Cowboys, and New York Giants.
+Adam Henry (born April 27, 1972) is an American football coach and former player who is the wide receivers coach for the Pittsburgh Steelers of the National Football League (NFL).
+Henry has previously served as wide receivers coach for the Indiana Hoosiers, LSU, San Francisco 49ers, Cleveland Browns, Dallas Cowboys, New York Giants, and Buffalo Bills.
 He also served as tight ends coach for the Oakland Raiders.
-He has coached Pro Bowlers Odell Beckham Jr., Anquan Boldin, Amari Cooper, CeeDee Lamb, Jarvis Landry, and Zach Miller.
+He has coached Pro Bowlers Odell Beckham Jr., Anquan Boldin, Amari Cooper, Stefon Diggs, CeeDee Lamb, Jarvis Landry, and Zach Miller.

 College career

 Henry was a wide receiver at McNeese State from 1990 to 1993, earning All-Southland Conference honors as a senior.
 He finished his career with 93 receptions for 1,690 yards and 16 touchdowns, all of which remain in the top-10 in school history.
 He was enshrined in the McNeese Sports Hall of Fame in 2017.

 Professional career

 Following his career at McNeese State, Henry signed a free agent contract with the New Orleans Saints in 1994.
 He spent training camp and the preseason with the Saints in 1995 and 1996.
 In a 1995 preseason game, he caught a 26-yard touchdown pass from Tommy Hodson against the Seahawks.